 The challenge will award up to $4 million USD in Oskar Fischer Prizes, including a grand prize of $2 million, two second place prizes of $500,000 each and four third place prizes of $250,000 each.
 Collectively, the monetary awards are the world’s largest prizes of their kind.

-The call for proposals will open in February 2019 and will continue through the two-year term of the project.
+The call for proposals will open in Spring 2019 and will continue through the two-year term of the project.
 UTSA will work closely with an interdisciplinary committee of outstanding scientists from Texas to award the Oskar Fischer Prizes.